notaryproject/specifications/specs/trust-store-trust-policy.md

 ## FAQ

-**Q: Does the Notary Project specification supports `n` out of `m` signatures verification requirement?**
+**Q: Does the Notary Project trust policy supports `n` out of `m` signatures verification requirement?**

-**A:** The Notary Project specification doesn't support n out m signature requirement verification scheme.
+**A:** The Notary Project verification workflow doesn't support n out m signature requirement verification scheme.
 Signature verification workflow succeeds if verification succeeds for at least one signature.

-**Q: Does the Notary Project specification support overriding of revocation endpoints to support signature verification in disconnected environments?**
+**Q: Does the Notary Project trust policy support overriding of revocation endpoints to support signature verification in disconnected environments?**

 **A:** TODO: Update after verification extensibility spec is ready.
 Not natively supported but a user can configure `revocationValidations` to `skip` and then use extended validations to check for revocation.